Find what broke before users get stuck

 Keyboard-friendly workflows, inspectable evidence, and direct links into the trace or replay behind an answer.

-Start free with 200K traces/month, 100 AI credits, alerting, LLM monitoring, and enough context to debug the next incident with evidence.
+Start free with 200K traces/month, 100 AI credits, alerting, LLM monitoring, and enough context to see what broke and what to fix.

 Free forever plan.
 Upgrade when your services and usage grow.